exeed-media/mod0/shared/terminal.md

 ## Terminal

 The <span class="vocab">Terminal</span> is a program we use to give <span class="vocab">commands</span>, or directions, to the computer.
 We use the Terminal because it is a faster and more precise way to navigate our file systems, and certain tools can only be downloaded and accessed via the Terminal.
-In this lesson, you will learn 9 commonly used commands, but there are many more you'll learn throughout your time at Turing and in your career.
+In this lesson, you will learn 9 commonly used commands, but there are many more you'll learn throughout your time at SolidKraft Academy and in your career.

 Your Terminal will look something like this: